Optimal Transport under Group Fairness Constraints: Conclusion

 \section{Conclusion}

 We introduced a novel notion of group fairness for optimal transport and propose an algorithm that computes entropic regularized transport with perfect fairness.
 To improve the cost–fairness trade-off, we developed two relaxed approaches: (i) a convex penalization of the entropic OT objective, and (ii) a cost-learning-based method.
 Both approaches are supported by theoretical results.
-We hope our work will foster further research on fairness constraints in optimal transport.
-A promising direction for future work is to study how fairness constraints in OT can lead to fairer outcomes downstream.\looseness=-1

-\paragraph{Acknowledgments.} This work was mostly conducted while LB was a member of Inria Montpellier.
+We hope our work will foster further research on fairness constraints in optimal transport. \looseness=-1 \paragraph{Limitations \& future work.} Our work is limited to group fairness, and does not readily extend to alternative notions of fairness such as individual fairness.
+We believe this is a valuable direction for future work.
+While our theoretical contributions characterize the sample complexity and deviation probability of our approaches, a throughout analysis of the fairness-bias trade-off is still an open question.
+Lastly, it would also be interesting to model and evaluate the effects of a matching on downstream individual outcome (i.e. how does a matching of students to universities affect the expected salary for students). \paragraph{Acknowledgments.} This work was partially conducted while LB was a member of Inria Montpellier.
 LB's work at EPFL is supported by an EPFL AI Center Postdoctoral Fellowship.
 Parts of the experiments for this article were run on the RCP cluster at EPFL.
-F.A.'s work was partially supported by a French government grant managed by the Agence Nationale de la Recherche under the France 2030 program, reference SMATCH ANR-22-PESN-0003.
-We thank the anonymous reviewer and all participants of the Eurips workshop \textit{Unifying Perspectives on Learning Biases} whose comments improved this manuscript.
+LB thanks Quentin Berthet and Hugo Subtil for insightful discussions.
+FA's work was partially supported by a French government grant managed by the Agence Nationale de la Recherche under the France 2030 program, reference SMATCH ANR-22-PESN-0003.
+LB and AB's work was partially supported by a French government grant managed by the Agence Nationale de la Recherche under the France 2030 program, reference SSF-ML-DH ANR-22-PESN-0014.
+We thank the anonymous reviewer and all participants of the EurIPS workshop \textit{Unifying Perspectives on Learning Biases} whose comments helped improving our work, and the anonymous ICML reviewers.\looseness=-1